LouisStefanuto/my-site/docs/blog/posts/12_dinov3.md

     <figcaption>Images from DINOv3 paper.</figcaption>
     </figure>

+Other techniques are combined on top of Gram Anchoring to boost performance on higher resolution images (orange curve), while minimizing the training budget:

+- **Post-training at higher resolution** (512, 768 instead of 256) helps learning how to embed larger images.
+It can be seen as context extension for LLMs.
+- **Upscaling images and then interpolating Gram matrixes** gives smoother references for the Gram loss.
+- **RoPE-box jittering**: basically adding noise in ROPE embeddings to get a more robust model at varying input sizes.

 !!! success "Key takeaway"
     Gram Anchoring is a constraint that forces the student’s patch similarity to imitate that of a past checkpoint.
 The 1M-step student embeddings can evolve freely, but their **patch similarity structure remains close** to the reference, preserving local consistency.